 Of course, that’s not surprising if you’re holding on to their personal data.
-So, when a customer needs to confirm or reset their security passwords, consider using both SMS and email.
+So, when a customer needs to confirm or reset their security passwords, consider using both SMS and email to promote good cybersecurity habits.
 Not to do the job correctly only, but to reassure your customers that your processes are robust.

 And, if any changes are made to their account, email and SMS marketing can work to alert them to these and request their approval or authentication that it was them.

 Using both SMS and text messaging channels increases security and, along with it, your customers’ loyalty.